Swright88/extending-testing/phase1/05_state_transitions.md

 submitting a video but instead you'll be providing a link to GitHub where you've put resources you've created.

+The example above used Makers Bank to show the creation of a state transition diagram, state transition table, and a single test case.
+In this challenge, you'll do the same steps, but for **our basic website example** we've been talking about all the way through this phase, with its sign-up, log in, etc. functionality.

-Work through the following steps to produce a state transition diagram for our basic website, with its sign-up/log in/etc. functionality, then use that diagram to think about planning some hypothetical tests.
+Work through the following steps to produce a state transition diagram, from that produce a state transition table, then plan a hypothetical test case.

 1. Write down the different **states** e.g. sign-up page
 2. Write down the different **events** e.g. user logs in